a11ydoer/a11yfirsteditor/README.md

-<<<<<<< HEAD
-CKEditor for WordPress
+AllyFirst Editor for WordPress
 ======================

-This plugin replaces the default WordPress editor with [CKEditor](http://ckeditor.com).
+This plugin replaces the default WordPress editor with A11yFirst Editor(https://a11yfirst.library.illinois.edu), which is built on [CKEditor](http://ckeditor.com).

-## Maintenance status

-**Looking for maintainers**.
-The extension is currently not maintained.
-Use it at your own risk.

-If you would like to take over the development of this extension, then please contact me: w.walc /at/ cksource.com or [@w_walc](https://twitter.com/w_walc).
-If you are interested in co-maintaining CKEditor for WordPress, then contact me as well or simply send pull requests.

-Anyone is welcome to contribute.
-Without your help the extension will not get any further updates.

-## About extension
+## About A11yFirst Editor Plugin

-For information about features, installation, upgrading and changelog check https://wordpress.org/plugins/ckeditor-for-wordpress/
+For information about features, installation, upgrading and changelog check https://a11yfirst.library.illinois.edu

 ### License